TheBlode/POF-Personality-Search/README.md

 - Click the Search button and follow the prompts!
 Best of luck finding your soulmate!

 # Known bugs
 - No known at this time.
-If you find bugs, please report them on;
+If you find bugs, please report them.

 # Upcoming changes
 - Report style mode.
 This feature which allow matches to be presented to you in a report after all the results have been parsed.